How to choose between the Fitbit Versa and Apple Watch

 Apple Watch

-- You're tied into the Apple ecosystem, so you can only use it with the iPhone, not Android
+- You're tied into the Apple ecosystem, so you can only use it with the iPhone ($999.99 at Cricket Wireless), not Android

 - Being able to leave your iPhone behind (when using the LTE version) means you don't feel disconnected if you get an urgent call or message come through during a workout